-It now has the largest team among UK chambers with the appointment of four members, including a former attorney-general
+It now has the largest team among UK chambers with the hire of four members

 The four new members of the chambers, which now also have the largest number of advocates admitted to the Singapore Bar, are V.K.
 Rajah SC, Tham Lijing, Colin Liew, and Calvin Liang.
 Rajah is the former attorney-general of Singapore.